-Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
+At least 2 weeks before the procedure, tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any medication allergies and medical conditions that you may have.
-Arrange for someone to drive you home from the hospital.
+Arrange for someone to drive you home from the hospital after the surgery.

 Ask your doctor or pharmacist whether you need to stop taking any of your medications before the procedure.